February 2015 North American cold wave: Related weather

 Most of the northern half of the United States and most of Canada saw several winter storms impact them; each of them had somewhat unique traits.
 At the start of the month, a major snowstorm was moving across the country, having previously brought blizzard conditions to the Midwest, especially in Chicago, Illinois, where more than a foot of snow was recorded.
 This storm continued to dump large amounts of snow as it progressed into the Northeast and New England, before finally exiting offshore.

 Less than a week later, another winter storm struck New England, with up to nearly 2 ft of snow recorded in Boston, Massachusetts over a period of two days.
 This was the beginning of a three-week streak of winter storms that would progress into the Northeast (with the expectation of one system which went further south).
+These winter storms caused $1 billion in losses to Massachusetts alone.
+The 110 inch season was Boston's highest on record.
+The snowmelt pile in the Seaport district didn't finish melting until July 14.

 Around the middle of the month, near Valentine's Day, a powerful blizzard struck the Northeast again, bringing strong winds and more heavy snowfall.
 After, as the storm exited, it ushered in the coldest air to impact the Northeast in decades, with temperatures dipping as far as 30–40 F-change below average.
 Several places broke record lows for February, and temperatures even dipped below 0 F in a good part of the Northeast.

 Several more winter storms followed afterward, but one of the more notable ones was the one that occurred from February 25–26.
 This particular storm took an unusual track into the Southeastern United States as the jet stream along with the polar vortex pushed even further southward, resulting in heavy snowfall in states that rarely see it at all, this included Mississippi, Alabama, Georgia, and the Carolinas.
 Up to 18 in fell in the hardest hit areas, which was in North Carolina and Virginia.

 Due to the cold wave, February 2015 saw only two tornadoes.
 In addition, Great Lakes ice extent reached its 3rd highest on record.